vamsi-karnam/rdash/README.md

 1. Everything is an HTTP API.
 The server accepts JSON/multipart payloads and serves lightweight JSON for status, history, and metadata.
 2. Auth: Use Authorization: Bearer <token> for all /api/* endpoints and the WebSocket.
 The video endpoint also accepts ?token=... as a query parameter for simple embed tests.
-3. State is RAM-only.
+3. Sensor State is RAM-only.
 Deleting series/logs clears in-memory buffers.
 Restarting the server clears all state.
+4. File artifcats are persistent on disk.
+Delete the files from disk to remove robot card remanents.
+Reload the page to get the latest POSTed file.
-4. Streaming: Numeric data is coalesced and broadcast over WebSocket; camera frames are exposed as MJPEG at /video/<robot>/<sensor>.
+5. Streaming: Numeric data is coalesced and broadcast over WebSocket; camera frames are exposed as MJPEG at /video/<robot>/<sensor>.
-5. Topic-agnostic: The agent flattens any ROS2 message into numeric fields and pushes to /api/push.
+6. Topic-agnostic: The agent flattens any ROS2 message into numeric fields and pushes to /api/push.
 Units/scales are attachable via --unit rules.
-6. Find the documentation here: *[latest API docs](https://github.com/vamsi-karnam/rdash/tree/main/docs)*
+7. Find the documentation here: *[latest API docs](https://github.com/vamsi-karnam/rdash/tree/main/docs)*

 ## Dashboard behavior